dullage/personal-landing-page/content/posts/eyelign/index.md

   <video src="blue.mp4" autoplay loop playsinline></video>
 </div>

-When my daughter was born, I decided to take a portrait photo of her every week with the idea of creating a timelapse when she is older.
+When my daughter was born, I decided to take a portrait photo of her every week with the idea of creating a time-lapse when she is older.

 I started out using an iOS app tailored for this purpose but I wasn't a fan of being locked into the app and the backup options were limited.

-I then switched to simply using _any_ app or camera to take the photos and set out to find something that could create the timelapse.
+I then switched to simply using _any_ app or camera to take the photos and set out to find something that could create the time-lapse.
 There were a few considerations:

 - **I was looking for an open-source solution.**
   This is to avoid app lock-in.
 - **The source images would be varied in size and aspect ratio.**
 - **I wanted the eyes to be aligned in each frame.**
-  This type of timelapse is much more pleasant to watch when the eyes are aligned.
+  This type of time-lapse is much more pleasant to watch when the eyes are aligned.
 - **The position of my daughter's eyes would vary between photos.**
   As I write this she's 4 and it's hard enough to keep her still for 5 seconds let alone get the photo perfectly aligned!
 - **The rotation of my daughter's face would vary between photos.**